asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 </p>

-# Hardware overview
+## Hardware overview

 The FLipMouse is available with a 3d-printed enclosure.
 Design files for the 3d-printed case are provided in the [Github repository](https://github.com/asterics/FLipMouse/tree/master/Hardware/case-design/3D_printer).
 The primary method for interacting with the FLipMouse is the transparent stick ("mouthpiece" or "finger-joystick") which is attached to the front of the FLipMouse.
 Replacement sticks can be ordered via the  [Webshop](https://www.asterics-foundation.org/webshop).
 (Please note the cleaning instructions in the dedicated section of this manual.)

 <p align="left" width="100%">
     <img width="60%" src="./Bilder/f2.svg">
 </p>

-*Figure 1*: Using the FLipMouse as mouth-joystick for computers
+*Figure 1*: Using the FLipMouse (here: version 2) as mouth-joystick for computers

-Additionally, two external momentary switches can be attached to the jack plug connectors on the sides of the FlipMouse enclosure and one button is already integrated on the device ("B1", see Figure 3).
+Additionally, two external momentary switches can be attached to the jack plug connectors on the sides of the FlipMouse enclosure and one button is already integrated on the device.

 **Users can interact with the FLipMouse in several ways:**